tildearrow/furnace/papers/doc/1-intro/README.md

 ## Hexadecimal

-Furnace uses hexadecimal (abbreviated as "hex") numbers frequently. see [hex.md](this guide) for a crash course.
+Furnace uses hexadecimal (abbreviated as "hex") numbers frequently. see [this guide](hex.md) for a crash course.

 ## Sound generation